chriskrycho/v4.chriskrycho.com/content/tech/scales-of-feedback-time-in-software-development.md

 [^1]: There's some ongoing work in the Rust web working group to build an exemplar web framework, [Tide](https://rust-lang-nursery.github.io/wg-net/2018/09/11/tide.html).
 The [most recent post](https://rust-lang-nursery.github.io/wg-net/2018/10/16/tide-routing.html) tackled routing, and prompted [an interesting discussion](https://internals.rust-lang.org/t/routing-and-extraction-in-tide-a-first-sketch/8587) on the [Rust internals forum](https://internals.rust-lang.org/).
 This post is a cleaned-up, better-articulated, more general version of [a post](https://internals.rust-lang.org/t/routing-and-extraction-in-tide-a-first-sketch/8587/36?u=chriskrycho) I offered in that thread.

-1. compilers and static analysis tools
+1. compilers, static analysis tools, and/or pair programming
 2. automated test suites
 3. manual local testing
 4. continuous integration (<abbr>CI</abbr>) test results
 5. deploying to staging (or a similar test environment) for manual testing
 6. deploying to live, i.e. when production traffic is meaningfully different from what you can test on staging

 What's interesting to note is that there are also, in my experience, roughly order-of-magnitude differences between each of those layers in terms of the *cycle time* between when you make a change and whether you know it is broken.
-That is, there seem to be rough factor-of-ten differences between the feedback you get from--
+That is, there seem to be rough factor-of-ten differences between the feedback you get from---

-1. compilers and static analysis tools , which can show you feedback in near-real-time as you're typing and saving your code, especially with a good language server or a fast compiler or a speedy linter
+1. compilers, static analysis tools, and/or pair programming---all of which can show you feedback in near-real-time as you're typing and saving your code, especially with a good language server or a fast compiler or a speedy linter

 2. automated test suites, assuming they're running on every build change and are reasonably speedy themselves, or scoped to the things impacted by the changes made